gbv/beaconspec/appendices.md

 ## RDF triples

-If link type is an URI, each link in a BEACON dump SHOULD be mapped to an RDF triple with:
+If link type is an URI, each link in a BEACON dump can be mapped to an RDF triple with:

 * link source as RDF subject,